apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/configuration/parameter-validator.md

 # Parameter Validation
 ## Scenario
-The user uses the parameter validation on the provider client, and can set the corresponding parameter input requirements in advance, and perform the effect processing before the interface is actually called to achieve the effect of the control parameter input standard.
+Users can set parameter validation rules in the provider's configuration.
+The rules will validate input parameters when provider APIs are called, so the parameters can be defined in a specific format.

 ## Configuration instructions